aws-samples/busy-engineers-document-bucket/instructions/docs/index.md

 ## Exercises

-In this workshop, you will work through the following modules:
+In this workshop, you will work through the following exercises:

-1. Using the AWS Encryption SDK
+1. Addding the AWS Encryption SDK
-1. Adding multiple Master Keys to your encryption
+1. Adding Multi-CMK Support to the Document Bucket
-1. Using Encryption Context
+1. Working With Encryption Context

 ## Getting Started